-Which of the following is NOT one of the three elements of the fr... | Study Prep in Pearson+
+Which of the following is NOT one of the three elements of the Fr... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of the fraud triangle.
-The fraud triangle is a model used to explain the factors that lead to fraudulent behavior in individuals.
+Understand the Fraud Triangle: The Fraud Triangle is a model used in financial accounting to explain the factors that lead to fraudulent behavior.
 It consists of three elements: Opportunity, Pressure, and Rationalization.

-Step 2: Define each element of the fraud triangle: Opportunity refers to the ability to commit fraud due to weak internal controls or lack of oversight.
-Pressure refers to financial or personal stress that motivates an individual to commit fraud.
-Rationalization is the justification or reasoning an individual uses to make their fraudulent actions seem acceptable.
+Define each element: Opportunity refers to the ability to commit fraud due to weak internal controls or oversight.
+Pressure refers to financial or personal stress that motivates someone to commit fraud.
+Rationalization is the justification or reasoning that makes fraudulent behavior seem acceptable to the perpetrator.

-Step 3: Analyze the options provided in the question.
-The options are Opportunity, Rationalization, Competence, and Pressure.
-Compare each option to the three elements of the fraud triangle.
+Analyze the options provided: The options include Opportunity, Pressure, Rationalization, and Compliance with HIPAA Security Standards.
+Compare each option to the elements of the Fraud Triangle.

-Step 4: Identify the element that does not belong to the fraud triangle.
-Competence is not one of the three elements of the fraud triangle.
-It refers to an individual's ability or skill level, which is unrelated to the factors that lead to fraudulent behavior.
+Identify the outlier: Compliance with HIPAA Security Standards is unrelated to the Fraud Triangle.
+HIPAA pertains to healthcare data security and privacy, not financial fraud.

-Step 5: Conclude that the correct answer is Competence, as it is not part of the fraud triangle's three elements: Opportunity, Pressure, and Rationalization.
+Conclude that Compliance with HIPAA Security Standards is NOT one of the three elements of the Fraud Triangle, as it does not align with the model's components.

 Watch next